giveri/gemini-cli/docs/core/index.md

 # Gemini CLI Core

-Gemini CLI's core package (`packages/core`) is the backend portion of Gemini CLI, handling communication with the Gemini API, managing tools, and processing requests sent from `packages/cli`.
+Gemini CLI's core package (`packages/core`) is the backend portion of Gemini CLI, handling communication with a local Ollama API, managing tools, and processing requests sent from `packages/cli`.
 For a general overview of Gemini CLI, see the [main documentation page](../index.md).

 ## Navigating this section